thepolarbear0818/blog/pages/docs/addons.md

   checks for updates of LibreWolf and notifies you about them, which is especially useful for LibreWolf versions which don't get updated automatically via a package manager like the manual Windows installer.
-Also deserves the honorable mention as our first community-provided addon.
+Also deserves the honorable mention as our first community-provided addon, although it's worth noting that we are not affiliated with it in any way.